JosepPages7/Delphi-GCharts/README.md

-## What's Delphi-GCharts
+## Delphi-GCharts

-Delphi-GCharts is a Delphi library of components to generate Charts in uniGUI Framework using the Google Charts API.
+Delphi-GCharts is a Delphi library of components to generate charts in uniGUI Framework using the Google Charts API.